HartasCuerdas/pocket-console/README.md

 1. Total for Tagged & Untagged items, includes percentage for already read items.
 2. Most Used tags
 3. Less Used tags
 4. Most Unread.
+Tags that are associated to the greatest amount of unread items.
-Tags that were assigned to the most large amount of items.
+5. Less Unread.
+Tags that are associated to the lowest amount of unread items.

 Stats are presented in tables, formatted as you can see below: